CPK Insurance

 per month

-• Home replacement cost and age
+• Home replacement cost, age, and construction type

-• Roof type and condition
+• Roof age, material, and condition

-• Coverage limits and deductibles
+• Coverage limits and endorsements

-National average: $100 – $250 per month
+National average: $150 - $350 per month

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Several factors can move a homeowners insurance quote in Hawaii up or down.
 Coverage limits and deductibles are major drivers, especially if you choose higher dwelling coverage or lower out-of-pocket deductibles.
 Claims history also matters, along with location, policy endorsements, and the home’s roof age and material.
-Proximity to a fire station and hydrants has a moderate impact in the state data, and home security and safety features have a lower impact.
+Proximity to a fire station and hydrants has a moderate impact, and home security and safety features have a lower impact.
 Because the state has 200 active insurance companies, pricing can vary by carrier, but the quote still needs to reflect coastal wind exposure, rebuilding costs, and any separate wind or hurricane deductible.

 If you are comparing homeowners insurance cost in Hawaii, look at the full policy structure, not only the monthly premium.
 A lower premium can come with higher deductibles or narrower coverage, while a higher premium may reflect stronger dwelling limits or added endorsements.
 The best comparison is the one that matches your home’s location, construction, and risk profile.